 Basic Table Setting

-Basic table setting.
-Lay an ironed tablecloth on the table.
+The beverage soup and or dessert spoons are to the right of the knife or can be.
 Name place card soup bowl plate salad fork dinner fork service plate dinner plate bread and butter plate bread and butter knife soup bowl salad knife dinner knife napkin soup spoon water glass white wine glass red wine glass.
-On the left of the charger place the salad.
-The formal table setting is popular for weddings holiday meals or any occasion when more than three courses.
+The informal table setting is probably the most widely used.
+A simple guide for every occasion 1.

-Start with the basic table setting then you add the extras.
-A salad fork is optional but if you choose to use it it should go on the left of the plate outside the dinner fork.
+Holding your hands in front of you touch the tips of.
+Begin with the setting for an informal dinner or luncheon and add to it using the following ideas.
+Place the bread plate to the top left of the charger between 10 and 11 p m.
 General table setting guidelines the lower edges of the utensils should be aligned with the bottom rim of the plate about one 1 inch up from the edge of the table.
-Set a charger at each seat.

 Informal semi formal settings are wonderful for the classic dinner party.
 White and red wine glasses if necessary along with the water glasses are positioned to the left of the coffee cup.
 Put the placemat on the table.
 To set a casual table you ll need a place mat dinner plates soup bowls salad plates napkins dinner forks knives soup spoons water glasses and wine glasses.